-That, coupled with my wife's and my step of faith to be foster parents, led to one of the most intimate periods of my life with God.
+That, coupled with the step of faith my wife's and I took to be foster parents, led to one of the most intimate periods of my life with God.

 I could feel his presence at church and when I prayed.
 There were multiple times when I felt God impressing things on my heart.
 Life was stressful and emotional, but it was all okay because me and God were tight.

 No more tingling sensations in worship.
 No more direct messages from God.